Francis Day (Madras)

-Francis Day (1605–1673) was an administrator associated with the East India Company.
+Francis Day (c.
+1605 – between 1666 and 1673) was an administrator associated with the East India Company.
 He served as a factor of the company's factory at Masulipatnam from 1632 to 1639.
 In 1639, he negotiated the purchase of a strip of land south of the Dutch factory at Pulicat from the Raja of Chandragiri, where the town of Madras was built.
 He served as the second Agent of Madras from 1643 to 1644.
 Along with Andrew Cogan, he is regarded as the founder of Madras.

-Early life
+Early life and Company service

 Francis Day was born to William Day of Bray and his wife Helen Wentworth, the daughter of a member of the House of Commons.
 He is believed to be the grandson of William Day, who was appointed Bishop of Winchester in 1595.
 Francis completed his education from Eton College and joined the services of the East India Company in 1632.

-Purchase of Madras
+Establishment of Madras

-Plan of Fort St George and the city of Madras in 1726.
+A 1726 plan of Fort St George and the surrounding city of Madras.

 In 1637, Francis Day, then a member of the Masulipatnam Council and Chief of the Armagon Factory, undertook a voyage of exploration down the Coromandel Coast, as far as Pondicherry.
 At that time, the Coromandel Coast was ruled by the Raja of Chandragiri through a local chief or Nayak, Damarla Venkatappa Nayak, who ruled the coast from Pulicat up to Santhome.
 He had his seat at Vandavasi (then anglicised as Wandiwash) and his brother, Ayyappa Nayak resided at Poonamallee.

-It is widely presumed that Ayyappa Nayak was the one who wooed the English to choose the area comprising the modern-day Georgetown for settlement.
+Ayyappa Nayak, who administered the coastal region from Poonamallee, encouraged Day to examine Madraspatnam as a possible English settlement.
+Day inspected the site and found its trading prospects favourable, particularly because locally woven calicoes could be obtained more cheaply than at Armagaon.
+He subsequently secured from Damarla Venkatadri Nayak a grant permitting the East India Company to establish itself at Madraspatnam, construct a fort and exercise administrative and commercial privileges there.
+Day returned to Masulipatam with the grant and his report, and the English factors there approved the proposal while awaiting confirmation from the Company's presidency at Bantam.
 Day and his superior, Andrew Cogan, investigated the proposed site and examined trading possibilities.
 The results were favorable and Day secured a grant offering the village of Madraspatnam to the English for a period of two years.
 The Grant was dated August 1639, and after obtaining the approval of the Factory at Masulipatnam and the Presidency of Bantam (in Java), the settlement of Madraspatnam was begun.